 Facility Inspections

 To pair with its relatively modest overall score, we awarded this nursing home an A+ for our inspections rating.
 This grade is far more impressive than the facility's overall rating.
 Inspection grades take several factors into consideration, including deficiencies and federal fines.
 You can learn more about each of these items by obtaining copies of nursing homes' inspection reports.
 This place was hit with 3 deficiencies on its inspection report, but none of the deficiencies were considered severe.
 This means that CMS didn't consider any of the deficiencies to pose an immediate risk to patient safety or health.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality

 This facility also performed favorably in the category of long-term care, with a strong grade of A- in this area.
 When facilities receive a grade in this range in this category it generally means it's well-staffed and is a quality place to live on a permanent basis.
 After considering the quantity of care provided by nurses and other staff, we then looked at the facility's vaccination statistics.
-This nursing home vaccinated 96.9163 percent of its patients for pneumonia, which is higher than the vast majority of nursing homes.
+This nursing home vaccinated 95.54938 percent of its patients for pneumonia, which is higher than the vast majority of nursing homes.
 Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
 It had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Bridge View Nursing Home?